joelmoss/strano/README.md

 include the tasks that you ran on the command line.

 Strano is in production use at ShermansTravel, but is still in active development.
 So I need your help to improve and ensure the code is top quality.
-So I enncourage any and all pull requests.
-So fork away!
+So I encourage any and all pull requests.
+Fork away!

 ![Task History](https://img.skitch.com/20120119-rk61yn6u4gt73s9kic829513py.jpg)